Cultural history and botany in a beautiful setting

 The Botanical Garden was previously situated east of the Fyris river, where the Linnaeus Garden is today.
 The gardens' location close to the river led to many floodings.
 By the late 1700s, the gardens had also become overcrowded.
 Carl Peter Thunberg, an apostle of Linnaeus and successor, was able to convince Gustaf III of Sweden to donate the gardens of Uppsala Castle to the university in 1787, to be used as Botanical Garden.

-By 1807, all of the plants had been moved to the new gardens opened on 21 May, 100 years after Linneaus' birth.
+By 1807, all of the plants had been moved to the new gardens opened on 21 May, 100 years after Linnaeus' birth.
 The castle gardens were designed in the Baroque style by architect Carl Hårleman in the 1750s.
-The king also donated money for the construction of the Linnaeanum, the building which houses the Botanical Garden's Orangery.
+The king also donated money for the construction of the Linneanum, the building which houses the Botanical Garden's Orangery.

 Both the Baroque Garden and the Linnaeanum are listed property.
 According to Gustav III's deed of donation, the Baroque Garden must be kept in the same condition as when it was donated.
 An extensive restoration in accordance with Hårleman's original plans was carried out in 1974.